-More than 60 student ambassadors from 30 colleges and universities across the country will meet at the Institue of Politics for the National Campaign for Political and Civic Engagement annual conference from September 21-23, 2018.
-The theme of the event this year is Activating Campus Voter Participation and the programming will focus on how college students can increaase voter participation and engagement on their campuses in this critical midterm election year and ahead of the 2020 presidential campaign.
+More than 60 student ambassadors from 30 colleges and universities across the country met at the Institue of Politics for the National Campaign for Political and Civic Engagement annual conference from September 21-23, 2018.
+The theme of the event this year was Activating Campus Voter Participation and the programming focused on how college students can increase voter participation and engagement on their campuses in this critical midterm election year and ahead of the 2020 presidential campaign.

-Throughout the three-day event, student ambassadors will hear from a diverse group of speakers who will provide insights into how to foster and expand voter engagement and participation campus.
-During a 90-minute Town Hall, conducted by John Della Volpe, IOP Director of Polling, participants will have the opportunity share their experiences and discuss a wide range of issues that impact the lives of young people in America.
+Throughout the three-day event, student ambassadors heard from a diverse group of speakers who provided insights into how to foster and expand voter engagement and participation campus.
+During a 90-minute Town Hall, conducted by John Della Volpe, IOP Director of Polling, participants had the opportunity to share their experiences and discuss a wide range of issues that impact the lives of young people in America.

-The 2018 conference program is designed to catalyze broader student participation in civil political participation and engagement on college campuses.
+The 2018 conference program was designed to catalyze broader student participation in civil political participation and engagement on college campuses.